saarasat/workoutapp/README.md

 ### Stopwatch

-Stopwatch can be used to measure time of a sport activity
+From the tab "Stopwatch" a stopwatch can be found and used to measure time of a sport activity

 <img src="/Documentation/images/Stopwatch.png" width="216" height="384" />